Lear’s Thermopylae

 The year 2020 marked the 2500th anniversary of the Battle of Thermopylae (480 BC).
-Collected here are some of the images Lear made during and after his visit to the site of Thermopylae in June 1848.
+Collected here are some of the drawings and paintings Lear made during and after his visit to the site of Thermopylae in June 1848.
+The images had an unexpected afterlife when they were used by G.B.
+Grundy in the 1890s in his expeditions to explore the topography of the Battle; he included ten of Lear’s watercolours in The Great Persian War and its Preliminaries: a study of the evidence, literary and topographical

 Stylida,